Ty Johnson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- Johnson put up three rushing yards in his only career matchup against the Buccaneers, 13.5 fewer yards than his over/under in Sunday's game.
+- Johnson recorded three rushing yards in his only career matchup against the Buccaneers, 13.5 fewer yards than his over/under in Sunday's game.

-- Johnson did not have a touchdown run in that outing against the Buccaneers.
+- Johnson did not have a touchdown run in that matchup against the Buccaneers.

-- In terms of defending against the run, the Buccaneers are third in the NFL, giving up 87.5 yards per game.
+- Johnson will go up against a Buccaneers squad that allows 87.5 rushing yards per game and is the NFL's third-ranked rush defense.

-- The Buccaneers have allowed nine rushing touchdowns, fourth in the league.
+- The Jets are up against the NFL's fourth-ranked defense when it comes to rushing TDs allowed (nine this year).

 Recent Performances